permaweb/ao/dev-cli/README.md

 ### Run a Lua Repl

-This gives you a Lua interpeter
+This gives you a Lua interpreter

 ```sh
 ao lua